midweste/zfs-simple-backup-restore/README.md

  • Differential backups are always relative to the last full backup in the chain.
  • On restore, the default is to use the latest chain folder unless --restore-chain is specified.
  • You can use -s/--restore-snapshot to restore up to a specific point in a chain (filename or timestamp).
+ • Use -f/--force during restore to skip the interactive confirmation prompt (useful for automation/tests).
  • Requires root for zfs commands and permissions to write/read mount points.
  • Rate limiting requires pv(1) to be installed on the system.
  • All backups are gzip compressed (.gz), using pigz if available.